Rubén López Sabariego: William Szili's account

-In 1963 Lieutenant William Szili offered his account of the shooting.
+In 1963 U.S. Lieutenant William Szili offered his account of the shooting.

 He was the executive officer of a Company of Marines guarding the western boundary of the base.

-According to Szili, he and his company commander, Captain Arthur J. Jackson, who was awarded a Medal of Honor during World War II, had consumed approximately six martini cocktails at the base officer's club, on September 30, 1961.
-He said he left Jackson at the officer's club, went home to sleep, and was woken by a call from one of the base's provost officers, that Jackson had found Lopez in a "restricted area", and that Jackson needed his help.
+According to Szili, he and his company commander, Captain Arthur J. Jackson, who was awarded a Medal of Honor during World War II, had consumed approximately six martini cocktails at the base officers' club on September 30, 1961.
+He said he left Jackson at the officers' club, went home to sleep, and was woken by a call from one of the base's provost officers, that Jackson had found López in a "restricted area", and that Jackson needed his help.

-The camp police had told Jackson to escort Lopez to the Northeast Gate, the only gate officially in use after the Cuban revolution.
+The camp police had told Jackson to escort López to the Northeast Gate, the only gate officially in use after the Cuban revolution.

 But this wasn't possible, because doing so required taking a ferry ride to the eastern side of the bay, and the ferry only ran until midnight.
 Jackson decided to use a smaller gate that had been abandoned after the Cuban revolution.

-When Jackson, Szili and Lopez arrived at the abandoned gate the lock was rusted shut, and Jackson directed Szili to go get a sledge hammer.
+When Jackson, Szili and López arrived at the abandoned gate the lock was rusted shut, and Jackson directed Szili to go get a sledge hammer.

 When Szili returned he found Jackson in a state of panic.
-Jackson told him he had been able to open the gate after all; he had escorted Lopez to the Cuban side of the boundary; Lopez had attacked him, and he had shot him.
-Jackson told Szili he had thrown Lopez's body over the cliff where the boundary between the base and Cuban territory met the seashore.
+Jackson told him he had been able to open the gate after all; he had escorted López to the Cuban side of the boundary; López had attacked him, and he had shot him.
+Jackson told Szili he had thrown López's body over the cliff where the boundary between the base and Cuban territory met the seashore.

-The two officers left Lopez's body lying on the beach below the cliff all day October 1, 1961.
+The two officers left López's body lying on the beach below the cliff all day October 1, 1961.

-The evening of October 1 they decided they would return to the beach on the Cuban side, and bury Lopez's body under rocks.
+The evening of October 1 they decided they would return to the beach on the Cuban side, and bury López's body under rocks.

 But, after trying to cover the body with rocks on October 2, Jackson decided they should instead bring the body to the American side, and find a place to bury the body.

-The next day the first attempt to retrieve Lopez's body failed, when the rope they were using broke.
+The next day the first attempt to retrieve López's body failed, when the rope they were using broke.

 They were eventually able to retrieve the body, with the help of three other officers and six enlisted men.
 Under Jackson's direction they tried to bury the body well inside the base, 800 ft from the boundary fence.

 After rumors circulated, a search was made for the shallow grave, which was found over two weeks later.

 Szili had trouble finding work after leaving the service, felt that his reputation had been unfairly blackened, and tried to get his Congressional Representative to help him get a court martial to clear his name.